willklein/how-to-win-developers/slides.md

 the hardest thing of all is the noise of all our notifications, updates, and emails,

-to create a clear signal
-that others want to hear
+and for us to create a clear signal that others want to hear
 -->